- Religion and Philosophy»

 The above given healing mantras can be chanted for good health and wellness of self or others.

 There are many Temples dedicated to Dhanvantari.
-Given below are some of them.
+Given below are some of them that are located in India.

 - Thevalakkadu Sree Dhanwanthari Temple, Kottayam, Kerala